GENI-NSF/geni-tools/README-omni.txt

     default, use a different omni config setting (not in `omni_defaults`), or use a command line option.
   * Stitcher uses this for the SCS URL.
+ * Allow FOAM/AL2S AMs to submit sliver URNs that are the slice URN with an ID appended.
+This works around known bug http://groups.geni.net/geni/ticket/1294. (#719)

 New in v2.6:
  * New function `removeslicemember <slice> <username>`: